K1ztas/K1ztas/README.md

 📖 You can ask me about tech and some games! :) <br>
 💡 I am current learning C++ <br>
 📠 Here is my discord: Kiztas#6804,  if you want contact me! <br>
+🤖 You can also talk to me about anime if you want, I'm a big enthusiast. <br>
   <div align="center">
   <!--img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTQ-WBbI8m0gKWCJthpJlmfxYVuL-1Co5QEuQ&usqp=CAU" align="right"-->
   </div>